syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Mail-Merge.md

 End Sub

-'''&lt;summary&gt;
+''&lt;summary&gt;

-'''This is called when mail merge engine encounters Image:XXX merge field in a document.
+''This is called when mail merge engine encounters Image:XXX merge field in a document.

-'''You have a chance to return an Image object, file name or a stream that contains the image.
+''You have a chance to return an Image object, file name or a stream that contains the image.

-'''&lt;/summary&gt;
+''&lt;/summary&gt;

 Private Sub MergeField_ProductImage(ByVal sender As Object, ByVal args As MergeImageFieldEventArgs)